chengyuZou/Pose2Sim-Tutorial/README.md

 3. "overwrite_intrinsics"  Intrinsic parameters usually need to be calculated only once in their lifetime.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-Record the videos and put them in the Videos folder in order(cam01 - cam02 -cam03 - cam04 and so on)
+Record the videos and put them in the Videos folder in order(cam01 - cam02 -cam03 - cam04 and so on).
 ![videos - 文件资源管理器 2025_5_17 18_28_38](https://github.com/user-attachments/assets/35714554-901b-4f56-9058-bb03b6a95425)
 https://github.com/user-attachments/assets/696546e6-277e-4ee1-a22b-9e2a615b68b0

-Also take a frame from your video as an external reference for calibration
+Also take a frame from your video as an external reference for calibration.
 ![01](https://github.com/user-attachments/assets/86ef1686-fcd2-42d6-9e10-0542de39ccf0)
 ![cam02 - 文件资源管理器 2025_5_17 18_34_10](https://github.com/user-attachments/assets/ce1dd739-d033-4e9a-94b6-d46bf34b0fd8)

-Then translate this section(calibration.calculate.extrinsics.scene]) in the Config file
+Then translate this section(calibration.calculate.extrinsics.scene]) in the Config file.
 ![rotate_camera py – Config toml 2025_5_17 18_35_15](https://github.com/user-attachments/assets/8ec230c3-0d30-4577-bd47-1671b473e9a7)

 "object_coords_3d"must be translated.
-Manually measure the 3D coordinates of 10 or more points in the scene We use the four corners of the floor tile as a reference, and each floor tile is 80cm in length and width.
+Manually measure the 3D coordinates of 10 or more points in the scene.
+We use the four corners of the floor tile as a reference, and each floor tile is 80cm in length and width.
 So my object_coords_3d is
 [[0.0 , 0.0 , 0.0],